 All this structure and organization of the operational risk function revolves around the definition of operational risk included at the beginning of this section.

-Within this type of risk, at least the following subcategories are identified:
+Within this type of risk, the following subcategories are identified:

-IT Risk: Current or future risk of losses due to the inadequacy or failures of the hardware and software of the technical infrastructures, which may compromise the availability, integrity, accessibility and security of the infrastructures and data.
-Then, it refers to any risk related to information and communication technologies.
+ICT Risk: Risk associated to insufficient or faulty hardware and software of technical infrastructures that may compromise the availability, integrity, accessibility and security of infrastructures and data.
+It refers